 Understanding the benefits of volunteering

-We can all face problems that seem complicated or intimidating and it can be difficult and stressful trying to work things out alone.
+We can all face problems that seem complicated or intimidating.
+It can be difficult and stressful trying to work things out alone.

 At Citizens Advice our volunteers help people find a way forward with the problems they face.